OutSystems/FTThesis.ModelAPITest/README.md

 ## Description

-Both Simple Screens OMLs are just plain blank applications with two screens: Screen1 and Screen2.
+Simple Screens OMLs are just plain blank applications with two screens: Screen1 and Screen2.

 Screen1 has two web blocks: WebBlock1 and WebBlock2.

+In SimpleScreens2, Screen2 has one web block: WebBlock3

 *SimpleScreensTW.oml* is for traditional web while *SimpleScreensNR.oml* is for React.

 You can use these files to test the program that lists all screens and all webblocks of an oml file.

-The current program is written only for **traditional web**.
-To use for Reactive **change the object types from IWebScreen to IScreen and IWebBlock to IBlock**.
+You can also use SimpleScreens and SimpleScreens2 to test the listing of new and altered elements

+The current program is written for both **Traditional Web** and **Reactive**.
+Keep in mind that to list altereations and new elements, both omls must be in the same language

 ## Running

-For running, execute the program and then insert the desired file path in the console.
+For running, execute the program and then insert the desired file paths in the console for both versions of the program.